alexa-js/alexa-app/README.md

 	npm install alexa-app --save
 ```

-# Example Web App
+# alexa-app-server Container

-The *[alexa-app-server](https://github.com/matt-kruse/alexa-app-server/)* project is a fully working example of using alexa-app to build an Alexa application using Node.js and Express.
+The *[alexa-app-server](https://github.com/matt-kruse/alexa-app-server/)* module is a fully-working container for multiple alexa-app skills using Node.js and Express.
+It lets you run and debug your apps locally, and can also be used as a full production server for your apps.

-*(alexa-app-server need to be updated to be compatible with alexa-app 2.0)*

 # Summary